Alepotrypa Cave, located in the Peloponnese in Greece, is home to one of the largest Neolithic burial sites in Europe.

-Alepotrypa, or “Fox hole,” Cave, clearly retained its significant status for many years, as although it was abandoned in 3,200 BC, it was reused as a Mycenaean burial ground nearly two thousand years later.
+Alepotrypa, or “Fox Hole,” Cave, clearly retained its significant status for many years, as although it was abandoned in 3,200 BC, it was reused as a Mycenaean burial ground nearly two thousand years later.

 The cave was abandoned for the final time after a massive earthquake blocked the entrance to the site.
-This blockage actually helped preserve the ancient contents held within the cave.
+This blockage actually helped preserve the ancient contents within the cave.

-A treasure trove of ancient discoveries, the site has been excavated since 1970; it has yielded many important finds that contribute to our understanding of the period and the people who lived in the region at the time.
+A treasure trove of ancient discoveries, the site has been excavated since 1970; it has yielded many important findings that contribute to our understanding of the period and the people who lived in the region at the time.

-Impressive finds at the Neolithic site
+Impressive findings at the Neolithic site

 Jewelry made of silver, which was an extremely rare and highly valued substance across Europe at the time, suggests that the inhabitants of the cave were wealthy.